 What is the traditional way to sell art?

 Traditionally, artists would sell art to dealers who would buy directly and sell on to the rich and famous.
-Eventually, these pieces of art could end up at auction houses such as Christies or Sotheby’s.
+Eventually, these pieces of art could end up at auction houses such as Christie’s or Sotheby’s.

-Other traditional ways to sell art, would include flogging at local art markets and displaying in exhibitions.
-Artists such as Rembrandt, in the 1700s, would start their careers selling art cheaply in local dutch markets, now painting and etchings made by Rembrandt are sold for Millions, he revolutionised art for the whole of humanity!
+Other traditional ways to sell art, would include flogging at local art markets and displaying it in exhibitions.
+Artists such as Rembrandt, in the 1700s, would start their careers selling art cheaply in local dutch markets, now Paintings and etchings made by Rembrandt are sold for Millions, he revolutionised art for the whole of humanity!